-QC Sample Matrix Frequency of Collection Duplicate Water Collect at a minimum ten percent of each reported test result (i.e. for each sample container submitted).
-Collect at least one field duplicate for each reported test result combination each year. Биріїсате Development Rock Collect at a minimum four percent of each reported test result (i.e. for each sample container submitted).
+QC SAMPLE MATRIX FREQUENCY OF COLLECTION Duplicate Water Collect at a minimum ten percent of each reported test result (i.e. for each sample container submitted).
+Collect at least one field duplicate for each reported test result combination each year.
+Development Rock Collect at a minimum four percent of each reported test result (i.e. for each sample container submitted).
 Collect at least one field duplicate for each reported test result each year.
-Collect at a minimum ten percent of each test result for cyanide and metals (including major cations).
+Blank Water Collect at a minimum ten percent of each test result for cyanide and metals (including major cations).
 Collect at least one blank (excluding trip blanks) for each reported test result for cyanide and metals each year.
-Water Collect field-cleaned equipment blanks if any sample equipment decontamination is performed in the field.
+Collect field-cleaned equipment blanks if any sample equipment decontamination is performed in the field.
 If decontamination is not performed in the field, collect pre-cleaned equipment blanks if the equipment is not certified clean by the vendor or the laboratory providing the equipment.
 Collect field blanks if no equipment except the sample container is used to collect the samples or if the sampling equipment is certified clean by the vendor or the laboratory providing the equipment.
-Blank Collect at a minimum ten percent of each test result for cyanide and metals.
+Soil, Sediment Collect at a minimum ten percent of each test result for cyanide and metals.
 Collect at least one blank (excluding trip blanks) for each reported test result for cyanide and metals each year.
-Soil, Sediment Collect field-cleaned equipment blanks if any sample equipment decontamination is performed in the field.
+Collect field-cleaned equipment blanks if any sample equipment decontamination is performed in the field.
 If decontamination is not performed in the field, collect pre-cleaned equipment blanks if the equipment is not certified clean by the vendor or the laboratory providing the equipment.
+Development Collect at least one blank (excluding result for metals each year.
 Collect at least one blank (excluding trip blanks) for each reported test result for metals each year.
-Development Rock Collect field-cleaned equipment blanks if any sample equipment decontamination is performed in the field.
+Collect field-cleaned equipment blanks if any sample equipment decontamination is performed in the field.
 If decontamination is not performed in the field, collect pre-cleaned equipment blanks if the equipment is not certified clean by the vendor or the laboratory providing the equipment.
+Fish Tissue If the sample container consists of a Ziploc-type bag, field blanks will be submitted each sampling round and will consist of the sample container filled with distilled/de-ionized water.